 Coursework and Credits

-The coursework for the M.S. degree program is based on 32 credit hours for the major track (standard M.S. in Computational Science).
+The coursework for the M.S. degree program is based on 30 credit hours for the major track (standard M.S. in Computational Science).
 Each student must take two core computational science courses (Group A courses) as well as a minimum of 9 credit hours in other computational science courses (Group B courses) plus 6 additional credit hours selected from existing departmental courses in computer science, engineering, mathematics or an applied science (Group C courses).
-Each student must also take four seminar hours (details are listed in the Graduate Handbook, section 5.1.3).
+Each student must also take 2 seminar hours (details are listed in the Graduate Handbook, Page 10, section 5.1.3).

 Required and elective courses